-For Kulthorn Kirby, the company received high demand for the AW compressors (for the air conditioning in the Middle East market) and also for the Bristol compressors (for the U.S. market, Middle East, and Europe).
-The company's sales orders increased more than that of 2021 but due to the effect of external circumstances all orders cannot be fulfilled in this year:
+For Kulthorn Kirby, the company received high demand for the AW compressors (for the air conditioning in the Middle East Market) and also for the Bristol compressors (for the U.S. market, Middle East, and Europe), similar to 2022 level.
+But due to the effect of external circumstances, coupled with the company's struggle with in-sufficient working capital that continued from 2022, not all purchase order was fulfilled:

-- The company still suffered from in-sufficient cash flow and working capital in 2022 which restricted the production volume to reach the breakeven point. - Prices for raw materials such as copper, steel continued to fluctuate and still remain at high level in 2022. - The company continued to increase our selling prices to all customers to reflect the high cost of raw material in 2022.
+- The company still suffered from in-sufficient cash flow and working capital in 2023.
+Production volume and revenue (reduced from 2022 by 48%) which restricted the production volume to reach the breakeven point. - Prices of raw materials (such as copper) remain at high level in 2023, so this reduce the company's ability to buy more material for production. - The company continued to increase our selling prices to all customers to reflect the high cost of raw material in 2023.